-Today I would like to talk to you about the possible mechanisms through which acupuncture works to heal the body.
+Today, I would like to talk to you about the possible mechanisms through which acupuncture works to heal the body.

 The World Health Organization has since then published the following books:

-1993 Standard International Acupuncture Nomenclature
+- 1993 Standard International Acupuncture Nomenclature

-1995 Guidelines for clinical research in Acupuncture
+- 1995 Guidelines for clinical research in Acupuncture

-1999 Guidelines on Basic Training and Safety in Acupuncture
+- 1999 Guidelines on Basic Training and Safety in Acupuncture

-2002 Analysis of Reports on Controlled Clinical Trials of Acupuncture
+- 2002 Analysis of Reports on Controlled Clinical Trials of Acupuncture

-I would just like to read to you a small paragraph from this book
+I would just like to read to you a small paragraph from this book:

 The guidelines aim to encourage the use of systemic laboratory and clinical studies as a way of validating acupuncture, improving its acceptability to modern medicine, and thus extending its use as a simple, inexpensive, and effective therapeutic option.
 It sets out guidelines that incorporate the established methods and procedures of scientific investigation.
-The guidelines respond to both growing interest in the therapeutic applications of acupuncture and the need to validate these applications through the compilation of reliable and comparable clinical data-
+The guidelines respond to both growing interest in the therapeutic applications of acupuncture and the need to validate these applications through the compilation of reliable and comparable clinical data.

-So first a western possible explanation of how acupuncture works locally on the site of an area of inflammation or infection.
+First, a western possible explanation of how acupuncture works locally on the site of an area of inflammation or infection.

-And now a possible western explanation of how acupuncture can effect areas of the body that are distant from where the needles are inserted.
+And now, a possible western explanation of how acupuncture can effect areas of the body that are distant from where the needles are inserted.

-It is possible that through this mechanism the surface stimulus created by acupuncture may effect distant areas of the body and in addition through the deep layer of the nerve may also influence organ function as well.
+It is possible that through this mechanism the surface stimulus created by acupuncture may effect distant areas of the body, and in addition through the deep layer of the nerve may also influence organ function as well.